 Shema (“hear”) is the Hebrew word that begins the most important prayer in Judaism.
-It refers to Deuteronomy 6:4, which begins with the command to “Hear.”
+It is found in Deuteronomy 6:4, which begins with the command to “Hear.”
 The whole Shema prayer, which includes verses 4-9, is spoken daily in the Jewish tradition:

 Later Jewish tradition developed a three-part Shema prayer that also included Deuteronomy 11:13–29 and Numbers 15:37–41.
 Tradition states these three parts cover all aspects of the Ten Commandments.